 Rachel’s legal career started at a leading civil and commercial set in London after which time she moved to a common law chambers where she was able to expand her areas of expertise and appear more regularly in court.

 Rachel is known for her tenacity in court, her eye for the detail in a case and her determination to receive the best possible outcome for her clients.
 She appears in a wide range of hearings from applications at first instance to arguing points on appeal.
-Her experience in the criminal courts makes her a skilled and incisive cross-examiner.

 Rachel has a deserved reputation not only for her professional and thorough approach but also for her ability to make even the most nervous or vulnerable clients feel at ease.
 Her warm personality and experience of life away from the law makes it particularly easy for her to establish an excellent rapport with people of all backgrounds and this, coupled with her legal knowledge and skills, makes her a popular choice with both instructing solicitor and clients.